rjspencer/docs/theming.md

 ### Options

 limit
 :	the amount of blogs to list per page

     defaults to `5`

+category
+:	a category to filter the blog listing by

 offset
 :	skip X number of items, still returns `limit` items